asbor/iu-project-software-engineering/doc/1-Conception-Phase/Use-cases.md

 # Use-cases

+## Questions for identifying actors

+- Who uses the main use cases?
+- Who needs support for their daily work?
+- Who is responsible for system administration?
+- What are the external devices/(software) systems with which the system must communicate?
+- Who has an interest in the results of the system?

+The following actors are identified:

+- **Administrator (Admin):** Oversees and manages the overall operation of the brewing system.
+- **Brewer (Brew):** Engages in the brewing process and utilizes the system's functionalities.
+- **Database (DB):** Stores and manages data related to users, recipes, equipment, and other brewing-related information.
+- **ISpindel (Spindel):** Provides real-time data collection capabilities for monitoring the fermentation process.

+## Questions for identifying use cases

+- What are the main tasks that an actor must perform?
+- Does and actor want to query or even modify information contained in the system?
+- Does the
+- Should an actor be informed about unexpected events within the system ?
+-

 ## Beer Brewing Recipe Manager Overview

 The Beer Brewing Recipe Manager conceptualizes a system to simplify the management of brewing processes and related data.
 It incorporates multiple actors collaborating to enhance different facets of beer brewing.